 Climate Change, Conflict and the Sahel

-Luciano Pollichieni’s research focuses on the interaction between organized crime and terrorism (crime-terror nexus) and the geopolitics of non-state actors.
-He is currently conducting research on the exploitation of geographical spaces by violent non-state actors in West Africa, Europe, and the Americas.
+Luciano Pollichieni's expertise lies in International Relations, the Geopolitics of Africa, and the interaction between organized crime and terrorism (crime-terror nexus).
+Pollichieni is currently conducting research on the exploitation of geographical spaces by violent non-state actors in West Africa and on the impact of climate change and demographic shifts on contemporary conflicts in the Sahel and the Horn of Africa.

-Pollichieni has investigated the link between drug trafficking and armed violence in northern Mali.
-He has extensive experience analysing organized crime in Italy and West Africa, focusing on both terrorist financing and drug trafficking.
-His research is aimed at policymakers and academics.
+Pollichieni has investigated the link between drug trafficking and armed violence in the Sahel.
+He has experience analyzing organized crime in Italy and West Africa.
+His research is aimed at policymakers, businesses, and scholars.

-He is a visiting research fellow at the University of Nottingham’s Centre for Conflict Security and Terrorism and is affiliated with the Urban Violence Research Network.
-He has previously worked for Limes: the Italian Review of Geopolitics, the Istituto of Affari Internazionali, and the Italian Chamber of Deputies (among others).
-Luciano has been interviewed as a security expert by prominent British, Italian, and Belgian media outlets.
+He is affiliated with the Urban Violence Research Network.
+He has previously worked for Limes the Italian review of geopolitics, the Istituto of Affari Internazionali, and the Italian Chamber of Deputies (among others).
+Luciano has been interviewed as a Geopolitics and Security expert by British, Italian, and Belgian media outlets.

 Selected Peer-Reviewed Publications